 Other things to consider when going through a period of bad sleep are:

-Blue light and light in general could be seen as the main external factor that impacts sleep.
+Blue light and light, in general, could be seen as the main external factor that impacts sleep.
 Regular light can trick our internal clock into thinking it’s still daytime and so delays our sleep pattern.

-With smartphones and tablets being a constant in our lives these days, spending time on them at night also has a knock-on effect as it can reset our internal clocks from thinking it’s night and thus effecting getting and staying asleep.
+With smartphones and tablets being a constant in our lives these days, spending time on them at night also has a knock-on effect as it can reset our internal clocks from thinking it’s night and thus affecting getting and staying asleep.

 Anxiety, stress, and depression are common factors that affect sleep, they can delay falling asleep.
 And when you do fall asleep, they can keep you in a light stage or REM stage making it a restful sleep.